emberjs/rfcs/text/0000-modifier-manager-timing-capabilities.md

 **Always**

-- called after all childrens modifier managers `installModifierOnLayout` hook are called
+- called after all childrens modifier managers `installModifierOnLayout` hooks are called

 **May or May Not**